Millennium Park (Kolkata)

 Millennium Park is a public park in Kolkata, situated along the Strand Road on eastern shore of Hooghly River for a stretch of 2.5 km, near Fairlie Ghat opposite to the Railway Club.
 The park consists of landscaped gardens and children's amusement rides.
 It was opened along the Hooghly shoreline to provide a green area for Kolkata's polluted waterway.
-It was inaugurated on 26 December 1999 as millennium gift from Kolkata Metropolitan Development Authority.
+It was inaugurated on 26 December 1999 as a millennium gift from Kolkata Metropolitan Development Authority.
 The park is a part of the first phase of the Kolkata Riverside Beautification Project.